vcmirko/ansible-lod/data/playbooks/README.md

 ### vars_templates

 Holds specific information per object type (svm, volume, ...) grouped together in a **template**, typically for a specific use case.

-Templates might have overlapping pieces of information, hence the use of **anchors** and **aliases** might be a good idea.
+Templates might have overlapping pieces of information, hence the use of **anchors** and **aliases** might be a good idea. (https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/)

 **Example** :

+Most customers will have use-cases where templates will come in handy.

 ``` yaml
 vars_templates: